Adysenlab/graphene-web/modify.md

 the tutorial is to be hosted on the github publicly added login system and progressive web app capabililites to it

+#dated :: 18 August 2018

+the size of emitted js from budler is reduced by bare namespace imports.

+#dated :: 25 August 2018

+Progressive webapp capabilities for webpack added to make robust pageloading facilities at desk